weirdgloop/mediawiki-extensions-RSHiscores/README.md

 # RSHiscores

-A MediaWiki extension that provides easy access to [RuneScape's Hiscores](http://services.runescape.com/m=hiscore/overview) for use in wikitext and JS calculators.
-Originally designed for the [RuneScape Wiki](http://runescape.wikia.com).
+A MediaWiki extension that provides easy access to [RuneScape's Hiscores](http://services.runescape.com/m=hiscore/overview) for use in wikitext and JS calculators on the [RuneScape Wiki](https://runescape.wiki).

-Issues and pull requests should filed [here](https://github.com/TehKittyCat/RSHiscores).
-However, the version used by [Wikia](http://www.wikia.com) (and the RuneScape Wiki) might be behind this version.
-For the version used by Wikia see [here](https://github.com/Wikia/app/tree/dev/extensions/3rdparty/RSHighscores).
-Alternatively, see [Special:Version](http://runescape.wikia.com/wiki/Special:Version) on RuneScape Wiki.

 # Installation